 However, some people think that using an automated machine is not a ‘real’ art of baking and rather an easy shortcut.

 Not sure if the bread maker is worth the dough?
-Find out how much does a bread maker really costs, literally and figuratively.
+Find out how much a bread maker really costs, literally and figuratively.
 Check out my cost calculation for over one year.

 If you choose to use a machine, then try not to overload it.
 You might need to use math to scale yeast amounts either up or down based on your specific machine’s requirements.
 It will have a manual included that will help you determine how much yeast to use per cycle.